Yann39/self-hosted/README.md

 - defines a `vpn-whitelist` **middleware** responsible for whitelisting IPs, so that it can be used by services that will be exposed to the internet to allow only local traffic and
   VPN traffic

-> [!NOTE]
-> For IP whitelist, we allow 2 IP ranges :
-> - The local IP range : IPs assigned to the devices on your local network (computer, mobile devices, ...)
-> - The Traefik Docker bridge network IP range : IPs assigned by Docker to any container in the Traefik network
->
-> Requests from the local network will come with a local address assigned by the router DHCP, and will be accepted.
-> Requests from the internet through VPN will go through PiHole and be redirected to Traefik and thus come with a Traefik Docker network assigned IP address, and will be accepted.
-> Requests from the internet without VPN will come with the public IP address and will be rejected as it will not match any whitelisted address.

 ### Generate basic authentication credentials

-As we configured the Traefik dashboard to be protected with basic authentication, allowed users have to be added to the _credentials.txt_ file.
+As we configured the Traefik dashboard to be protected with **basic authentication**, allowed users have to be added to the _credentials.txt_ file.

 You can generate a user/password using **htpasswd** :